Sheridan Expressway (I-895)

 Four years later, when he developed the city's postwar arterial development program, New York City arterial coordinator Robert Moses proposed a "Bronx River Expressway" along roughly the same route.
-The proposed expressway was renamed after Arthur V. Sheridan, the chief engineer of Bronx Borough President James J. Lyons and a staunch ally of Moses who was killed in a automobile accident, in 1956.
+The proposed expressway was renamed after Arthur V. Sheridan, the chief engineer of Bronx Borough President James J. Lyons and a staunch ally of Moses who was killed in an automobile accident, in 1956.

 Construction of the Sheridan Expressway began in 1958 as part of the elevated Bruckner Expressway project.
 The 1.2-mile-long Sheridan Expressway was constructed with two 12-foot-wide lanes in each direction, but like other early-Interstate era expressways in New York City, had inadequate shoulders and short acceleration-deceleration lanes.
-In October 1962, the $9.5 million expressway was opened to traffic.
+In February 1963, the $9.5 million expressway was opened to traffic.

 INTERSTATE DESIGNATIONS CHANGE: From the early days of construction in 1958 until 1972, the Sheridan Expressway had several different Interstate designations.
 These designations were as follows: